sdc2506-cache-me-if-you-can/ruby-reviews/README.md

 To perform the ETL process, you will need the applicable csv files.
 1) Download the csv files.
 2) Replace the file paths in `schema.sql` with your own paths.
 3) Run `psql -U [DB_NAME] -d postgres -f server/schema.sql`.
 You may be asked to enter a password.
-This process currently takes about 7 minutes.
+This process may take a couple minutes.

 ## Start
 Start the service by running `npm start`